Drawing Critiques

 The Wrong Way

-If you are asked to give a critique of a drawing, you shouldn't say "I don't like that."
-That just isn't constructive and it would damage the spirit of the artist.
-There is no point in doing that.
+If you are asked to give a critique of artwork of any description, please refrain from immediately saying 'I don't like it.', even if that's your first impulse.
+It just isn't constructive and it would damage the spirit of the artist.
+There is absolutely no point in doing that.

 Let's face it, we all thrive on encouragement.
 It doesn't hurt us to encourage others.
-You could positively change someone's life, just with a little push in the right direction.
+You could positively change someone's life with just with a little push in the right direction.

 5 Stars